SoftwareAG/c8y-docs/src/render/guides/edge/usage/apama.html.md

 * detect and analyze events and event patterns of interest
 * respond to them in real time

-For further information refer to the [Apama guide](/guides/apama) or see the topic Developing Apama Applications in EPL in the [Apama documentation](https://documentation.softwareag.com/onlinehelp/Rohan/Apama/v10-3/apama10-3/apama-webhelp/) for full details.
+For further information refer to the [Analytics guide](/guides/apama) or see the topic Developing Apama Applications in EPL in the [Apama documentation](https://documentation.softwareag.com/onlinehelp/Rohan/Apama/v10-3/apama10-3/apama-webhelp/) for full details.

 ### Uploading a custom Apama CEP rule

-In Cumulocity, users can configure their own custom rules bases on their business needs.
-These custom rule files can be uploaded to the platform which in turn is injected as an EPL application in Apama.
+In Cumulocity, users can configure their own custom rules based on their business needs.
+These custom rule can be uploaded to the cumulocity which in turn are injected as an EPL application in Apama.

-The following example shows how to upload a custom mon file to Cumulocity.
+The following example shows how to upload a custom monitor file (which has the extension .mon) to Cumulocity.

-1. First create a custom mon file, as shown in our example for measurements.
+1. First create a custom monitor file, as shown in our example for measurements.
 This sample custom rule creates an alarm for every measurement of type “c8y_SpeedMeasurement” where the “speed” value exceeds 600.

 		using com.apama.cumulocity.Measurement;
 		using com.apama.cumulocity.Alarm;